 - IV.
-The following forums have been/are to be consulted on the contents of this report: disability, ethnic minorities, carers, elderly, youth, tenants - V. An equality impact assessment has been carried out/is not required in terms of the Council's scheme.

-VI.
-This report has been authorised for inclusion in has been authorised for inclusion in the agenda of the above meeting by: Enter name of Director or Head of Service and Enter name of Convenor (Convener) Signed delete as appropriate
+The following forums have been/are to be consulted on the contents of this report: disability, ethnic minorities, carers, elderly, youth, tenants - V. An equality impact assessment has been carried out/is not required in terms of the Council's scheme. - VI.
+This report has been authorised for inclusion in the agenda of the above meeting by: Enter name of Director or Head and Enter name of Convenor (Convener) of Service Signed delete as appropriate